cockroachdb/docs/v2.2/explain.md

 ### `OPT` option

-<span class="version-tag">New in v2.1:</span> The `OPT` option displays a query plan tree, along with some information that was used to plan the query, if the query will be run with the [cost-based optimizer](cost-based-optimizer.html).
+The `OPT` option displays a query plan tree, along with some information that was used to plan the query, if the query will be run with the [cost-based optimizer](cost-based-optimizer.html).
 If it returns an "unsupported statement" error, the query will not be run with the cost-based optimizer and will be run with the legacy heuristic planner.

 For example, the following query returns the query plan tree, which means that it will be run with the cost-based optimizer: